 - What are some family time activities?

-- Do you think it’s difficult to potty train an infant?
+- Do you think it’s difficult to potty train a toddler?
 Why or why not?

-- Is it common in your country to have a stay at home moms?
+- Is it common in your country to have stay-at-home moms?
 Why or why not?

 - What are some rules parents have for their children?